 1078 E 2100 S, Salt Lake City, UT 84106

-The first stop on our gastric tour of Salt Lake is nestled downtown.
+The first stop on our best restaurant list of Salt Lake is nestled downtown.
 Ozora is the name given to an Izakaya Bar founded by TJ Batulga.
 An Izakaya Bar is a fixture of Japanese culture, a street bar that serves as a place for the hard-working people of the city to unwind after a long day at work.

 In the theme of the Izakaya Bar from his native Japan, TJ Batulga’s Ozora is full of the flavors of Japan, but in some dishes twist the traditional recipes with modern fusions.
 Try the triple sushi tacos or the okonomiyaki – a savory Japanese seafood pancake.

 You can find Ozora off of East 2100 Street, right next to Hopkins Brewing Company and just a 15-minute walk from Sugar House Park.